EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 114, 120, 126, 132, 138, 144, 150, 156, 162, 168, 174, 180, 186, 192, 198, 204, 210, 216, 222, 228, 234 and 240.
 All the steps are automatically retrieved.

 > **Remark:** The ECMWF reforecasts are only available Mondays and Thursdays.
-Providing any other date provided will fail.
+Providing any other date will fail.

 **Usage:** The surface variables reforecasts can be retrieved by calling